electricimp/QL720NW/README.markdown

 ```

 ### write(*text[, options]*)
 The *write* method sets the text to be printed.
 This method takes one required parameter *text*, the text to be printed, and one optional parameter *options*.
 By default no options are set.
-Options are selected by OR'ing together the constants ITALIC, BOLD, or UNDERLINE.
+Options are selected by OR'ing together the class constants ITALIC, BOLD, or UNDERLINE.

 **NOTE:** This method only sets the text to be printed.
 To print you must call the *print* method.